-- Easy storage - for up to 4-6 weeks once opened.
+- Easy storage - for up to 4 to 6 weeks once opened.

-- One box of wine typically holds the equivalent of 2-3 bottles of wine.
+- One box of wine typically holds the equivalent of 2 to 3 bottles of wine.

 - Considerably easier to enjoy a single glass rather than trying to stop up and successfully store an opened bottle.

 - Cheaper packaging with significant cost savings passed on to the consumer.

 - Decent quality for the price in the everyday, value wine category.

 Box Wines to Try

 Australia has been working with boxed wines for years now, just like they were pioneers with the screwcap, they don't seem to shy away from non-traditional wine packaging or closures for that matter, so it's no surprise that two of the best box wine options come for down under.
 Hardy's and Banrock Station are both fine starting points in the box wine segment.
 Give Hardy's Shiraz or Cabernet Sauvignon a try if you are looking for fruit-forward everyday reds.
 The Chardonnay and Cab are also worth trying from Banrock Station.